carverous/carverous/README.md

 | --------- | --------- | --------- |
 | IE10, IE11, Edge| last 2 versions| last 2 versions

-## Documentation
-Coming soon...

 ## Contribute
 Make sure that Git, NodeJS, and npm are installed.
+In the terminal:
 ```
 git clone https://github.com/cefjoeii/carverous.git
 npm install
 ```
-Run the default task in the gulpfile.js
+Run the default task from the gulpfile.js .
+Simply run in the terminal:
 ```
 gulp
 ```